stephdust/ESP32-PoolMaster-SD/README.md

 Finally code and PCB are made with high flexibility to precisely tailor the features to the user.

+### Work in Progress
+Below the main features to be implemented:
+- As of today, the Salt Water Chlorine Generator mode switches the chlorinator ON when Orp reach 90% of setpoint and OFF when it reaches 105%.
+A PID style logic would be more usefull with possibly a longer PID window value to avoid switching chlorinator ON/OFF too frequently.
+- Ability to configure all the setpoints, PID Windows, Pump Flow Rates, PSI Thresholds on the Nextion (not much work)
+-

 ### Hardware
 A dedicated board has been designed to host all components.
 There are 8 LEDs at the bottom to display status, warnings and alarms.
 Below two examples of live deployments: